unstoppalezzz/AI-Skills-Injector/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

 ---
+## To do
+- adding the use of scripts with the skills
+---
 ##  License

 Distributed under the **Gpl-3.0 License**.
 See `LICENSE` for more information.